DiegoHuerta1/A-Probabilistic-Model-for-Node-Classification-in-Directed-Graphs/README.md

 One of the datasets considered is adapted from the Math Genealogy Project, which has not previously been utilized for this purpose.
-Consequently, we evaluated several methods on this dataset to compare the performance of our model and provide benchmarks for this new resource.
+Consequently, several methods are evaluated on this dataset to compare the performance of the proposed model and provide benchmarks for this new resource.